About

 Staff

-Tom joined Transportation for a Livable City as executive director in June 2004.
+Tom served as the Executive Director of Livable City from June 2004 to December 2022 and now advises Livable City on policy and planning efforts.
 He has been an urban environmental activist since attending college at UC Berkeley, advocating for urban environmental restoration, better public transport, and the greening and revitalization of public streetscapes and open spaces.
-He played an important role in voter initiatives to create the Octavia Boulevard and to create a “Grand Central Station” at San Francisco’s Transbay Terminal that connects regional and intercity rail and bus lines.
+He played an important role in voter initiatives to create Octavia Boulevard and create a “Grand Central Station” at San Francisco’s Transbay Terminal that connects regional and intercity rail and bus lines.

 Board of Directors